Arawyn42/42_transcendence/README.md

 EMAIL_HOST_PASSWORD="16 characters application password"

 ```

 For the *EMAIL_HOST_USER* and *EMAIL_HOST_PASSWORD*, **you need to create a gmail address and [an application password](https://support.google.com/mail/answer/185833?hl=en)** on this mail adress.

+### Run the Docker-Compose
-<br>Create a folder for the database docker volume:
+Create a folder for the database docker volume:
 ```sh
 mkdir data && sudo chown -R $USER:$USER data && chmod -R 755 data
 ```